Files-11

-Files-11 is the file system used in the RSX-11 and OpenVMS operating systems from Digital Equipment Corporation.
+Files-11 is the file system used in the RSX-11, IAS, and OpenVMS operating systems from Digital Equipment Corporation.
 It supports record-oriented I/O, remote network access, and file versioning.
 The original ODS-1 layer is a flat file system; the ODS-2 version is a hierarchical file system, with support for access control lists.

 Files-11 is similar to, but significantly more advanced than, the file systems used in previous Digital Equipment Corporation operating systems such as TOPS-20 and RSTS/E.

 History

-The native OpenVMS file system is descended from older DEC operating systems and is similar in many ways, both having been designed by Dave Cutler.
-A major difference is the layout of directories.
-These file systems all provided some form of rudimentary non-hierarchical directory structure, typically based on assigning one directory per user account.
-Under RSTS/E, each user account was represented by two numbers, a [project,programmer] pair, and had one associated directory.
+The original ODS-1 version of Files-11 provided a rudimentary non-hierarchical directory structure, based on assigning one directory per user account.
+Each user account was represented by two numbers, a [project,programmer] pair, and had one associated directory; this was similar to the RSTS/E file system.
 Special system files, such as program executables and the OS itself, were stored in the directory of a reserved system account.

-While this was suitable for PDP-11 systems, which possessed limited permanent storage capacity, VAX systems with much larger hard drives required a more flexible method of file storage: hierarchical directory layout in particular, the most notable improvement in ODS-2.
+While this was suitable for PDP-11 systems, which possessed limited permanent storage capacity, VAX systems with much larger hard drives required a more flexible method of file storage, so the ODS-2 version of Files-11, introduced in VMS, provided a hierarchical directory layout in particular.